KraftAffix/Unreal-Engine-Configs-LowEnd/README.md

 come join (im not the owner)

-config files focus solely on performance without loosing too much quality \
+config files focus solely on performance \
 fps should increase by about 10%-20% _surely_

 ---